podcast

 The One Where I Talk To TV Writer & Author, Gina Fattore

-Send us a textSupport the showIn this week's episode of Spinsterhood Reimagined, I talk to TV Writer & Author, Gina Fattore.
+Send a textSupport the showIn this week's episode of Spinsterhood Reimagined, I talk to TV Writer & Author, Gina Fattore.
 Not only is Gina one of the loveliest people I’ve ever met, (albeit via Zoom!) she is also super smart, interesting, extremely well-read, and has forged an amazing career as a TV writer in the most competitive of all TV writer environments - Los Angeles.
 She has written for a multitude of shows including Dare Me, Californication, Masters Of Sex, Gilmore Girls, Parenthood, Better Things and Dawson’s Creek.
-Gina is al...
+Gina is also...

 2022-04-19